Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Introduction

 \subsection{Motivation and Contribution}

-The above mentioned publications focus on specific modeling and parameter choices.
-However, they do not discuss the ability of \gls{fbmc} to accommodate policy goals and the impact of a renewable-dominated generation mix.
-In \citet{schonheit_fundamental_2021} the authors describe the \glspl{tso}' degree of freedom to influence \gls{fbmc} parametrization and, thus, influence market results.
-The analysis also includes a scenario with a moderate increase in \gls{res} capacities on a synthetic test system. \citet{matthes_impact_2019} analyse \gls{fbmc} in for the target year 2025 with higher shares of \gls{res}, but the implications on \gls{fbmc} are not discussed.
+The above mentioned publications \cite{byers_modeling_2020,schonheit_impact_2020,finck_impact_2018,schonheit_improved_2021} focus on specific modeling and parameter choices and present FBMC as a pure technical process.
+However, we argue that \gls{fbmc} is closely related to policy-making and has the ability to accommodate policy goals, e.g, enforcing minimal trading capacities or facilitating \gls{res} expansion.

+Schönheit \textit{et al.}~\cite{schonheit_fundamental_2021} touch on this topic by describing the \glspl{tso}' degree of freedom to influence \gls{fbmc} parametrization and influence market results.
+The analysis also includes a scenario with a moderate increase in \gls{res} capacities on a synthetic test system.
+Matthes \textit{et al.}~\cite{matthes_impact_2019} analyse \gls{fbmc} in for the target year 2025 with higher shares of \gls{res}, but the implications on \gls{fbmc} are not explicitly discussed.
+However, the increasingly renewable-dominated generation mix requires such a discussion because \gls{res} uncertainty directly challenges the fundamental assumption of \gls{fbmc} that \glspl{tso} can forecast the grid situation at point-of-dispatch accurately.
+As a result, reliability margins, which are modelled as static values in the existing literature \cite{schonheit_fundamental_2021,byers_modeling_2020,schonheit_impact_2020,finck_impact_2018,schonheit_improved_2021,matthes_impact_2019}, become more relevant in their role of robustifying the market outcome against forecast errors.

-Realizing the importance of \gls{fbmc} for the European electricity sector and motivated by the literature gap outlined above, this paper makes the following contributions. \begin{enumerate} \item Based on the actually implemented \gls{fbmc} process as reported by \citet{50hertz_documentation_2020}, we derive the fundamental relationship between, \gls{fbmc} parameters and market outcomes.
-Using this relationship, we highlight how \gls{fbmc} can accommodate specific policy goals, i.e., related to trading volumes. \item To better capture the forecast uncertainty introduced by large numbers of \gls{res}, we propose an uncertainty-aware approach to modeling \gls{fbmc}.
-This approach is in line with risk evaluation techniques currently employed by \glspl{tso} and resembles the idea of generation shift keys.
-We show, that this approach produces more accurate security margins on critical network elements and improves FBMC efficiency for renewable-dominant electricity markets. \item We evaluate the effectiveness of \gls{fbmc} with and without the proposed uncertainty-aware modification by benchmarking it against capacity allocation via \gls{ntc}/\gls{atc}.
+Motivated by the literature gap outlined above, this paper makes the following contributions. \begin{enumerate} \item We derive the fundamental relationship between, \gls{fbmc} parameters and market outcomes, highlight how \gls{fbmc} can accommodate policy goals, and discuss central modeling choices in the context of regulatory requirements. \item We propose an improved approach to internalize risk from forecast uncertainty into the \gls{fbmc} parameter computation process.
+This approach is in line with risk evaluation techniques currently employed by \glspl{tso} and resembles an already established linear generator control model.
+We show that the proposed approach produces more efficient security margins on critical network elements and improves \gls{fbmc} efficiency for renewable-dominant electricity markets. \item We evaluate the effectiveness of \gls{fbmc} with and without the proposed uncertainty-aware modification by benchmarking it against capacity allocation via \gls{ntc}/\gls{atc}.
 All data and code is published and available open-source. \end{enumerate}